datstartup/ubuntuopenbox/_posts/2020-07-12-Multiple-monitors-in-Linux-with-Arandr.md

 [![arandr]({{site.baseurl}}/images/arandr.png)]({{site.baseurl}}/images/arandr.png){:target="_blank"}

 Usually all plugged monitors are appeared here.
-In case any of them is not, I have to go to `Output` menu and `Active` it.
+In case any of them is not, I have to go to `Outputs` menu and `Active` it.

 The best thing about Arandr is that it gives me the ability to drag around display to choose the best layout I want (which going left - right/ above - under...).
 Then press apply.